getyoti/react-native-sdk-button/README.md

 ## Prerequisite

-Before you begin, kindly make sure you have at the minimum created an application and scenario according to the [documentation](https://www.yoti.com/developers).
+Before you begin, kindly make sure you have at the minimum created an application and scenario on the Yoti Hub according to the [documentation](https://developers.yoti.com/yoti/getting-started-hub).

 This SDK does not come with any methods for making backend calls to your server APIs.